 Following two years working in clinical trials Dr Cocker started his PhD under the supervision of Professor Mark Johnson and Dr Nesrina Imami, studying the impact of HIV-1 infection on pregnancy related immunological changes using fluorescent cytometry and functional assays to explore natural killer, dendritic and T cell populations longitudinally.

-Dr Cocker is continuing his work in HIV and other infectious diseases, and is especially focussed on how chronic infection can effect natural killer cell education, development and function.
+Dr Cocker is continuing his work in HIV and other infectious diseases, and is especially focussed on how chronic infection can affect natural killer cell education, development and function.

 Bachelor of Science, University Of Leeds (2012)